Murtaza01/obsidian-vault/homework/drama/faustus.md

 this was the turning point of Faustus from scholar to sorcerer.

-**Comment 3/ O, this cheers my soul!**\.
+**Comment 3/ O, by aspiring pride and insolence**\.

-Faustus says this line to Valdes and Cornelius, after they told him on what black magic can do, that he no longer need to study anything else and enrich him with all branches of knowledge, this is a reference to the Renaissance the age of the hunger for knowledge.
+Mephistophilis says this line to Faustus about Lucifer, how he was an angel once and was kicked from heaven because he challenged God, his arrogance and insolence caused him to be sent to hell.

+**Comment 4/ This word "damnation" terrifies not him**\.

+Faustus says this line to Mephistophilis after he abjure god and the holy book, he tells Mephistophilis that he is not afraid to be damned (sent to hell) and willing to continue to sell his soul to Lucifer.

+### Q/ Identify, comment and give the dramatic value of the following extract (quotation).

 **Quote 1/ These metaphysics of magicians**\
 **And necromantic books are heavenly;**\